igorlord/draft-ietf-ippm-explicit-flow-measurements/draft-ietf-ippm-explicit-flow-measurements.md

 Reflection square signal blocks (also an alternate marking signal) varies according to these rules:

-*  When the transmission of a new block starts, its size is set equal to the size of the last Q Block whose reception has been completed;
+*  when the transmission of a new block starts, its size is set equal to the size of the last Q Block whose reception has been completed;

-*  If, before transmission of the block is terminated, the reception of at least one further Q Block is completed, the size of the block is updated to be the average size of the further received Q Blocks.
+*  if, before transmission of the block is terminated, the reception of at least one further Q Block is completed, the size of the block is updated to be the average size of the further received Q Blocks.